 Related Reading: Easy & Delicious Dessert Dip Recipes

-If you’re filled up on pie (props to you and your willpower), opt instead for a dessert that emphasizes the lightness and freshness of the citrus.
+If you’re filled up on pie and cake for now, opt instead for a dessert that emphasizes the lightness and freshness of the citrus.
 This tart, cooling sorbet is the perfect post-backyard-barbecue palate cleanser.
 Just be forewarned that juicing that many little Key limes is going to take some elbow grease.
 Get the Key Lime Sorbet recipe.

 The intense, acid-driven profile of the Key lime is a nice foil to the natural oceany sweetness of scallops.
 Bright and aromatic with just the right kick of spice, this is a quick, easy summer starter.
 Get the Easy Key Lime Scallop Ceviche recipe.